Saturday, April 27, 2024

 We are the exceptions to that, so we quickly emailed Zuzi saying, “We hope that we don’t disappoint Jan, but we dislike junk food, and we prefer handmade food and well-made food.”
 Sweetly, she assured us that they would customize the tour for us, so she welcomed any preferences.
 That was very considerate.

 We responded that we wanted to experience Czech dishes, and we kindly asked for the tour to include a place for excellent espresso, and a bountiful bakeshop.
-Later, we discovered that Jan is married to Zuzi, and he usually doesn’t give tours, but he liked our keen interest in Prague’s culture.
+Later, we discovered that Jan is married to Zuzi (seen below), and he usually doesn’t give tours, but he liked our keen interest in Prague’s culture.
 We felt very fortunate!

 Zuzi provided her phone number.
-Days before our tour, she contacted us to reveal our “meeting place” to meet Jan.
+Days before our tour, she contacted us to reveal our “meeting place” to rendezvous with Jan.
 Our excitement escalated.

-The route was immeasurably beautiful: cozy plazas where couples sat and chatted under flowering trees, cobblestone lanes with irregular intersections, brightly-painted ornate buildings, sidewalk cafés with splendid views, fragrant flower shops, a gurgling fountain outside of an old church, and peacefulness.
+The route was immeasurably beautiful: cozy plazas where couples sat and chatted under flowering trees, cobblestone lanes with irregular intersections, brightly-painted ornate buildings, sidewalk cafés with splendid views, fragrant flower shops, and a gurgling fountain outside of an old church.

 We entered the nearest Metro Station—grateful that they all interconnect so you can use any—and we rode to Vinohrady.

-We went upstairs and admired the pastel-colored buildings on every tree-lined street.
 It was perfect timing to be there because the Ukraine Rally consumed Old Town Square, and there was also a publicity concert by Depeche Mode on the Charles Bridge.
-(It looked like this...)
+It looked like this...

 Many events happened concurrently in the capital, yet life continued breezily without interruptions.
 Life as it should be.